bbauska/Coursera-Bootstrap/README.md

 classes.

-Going back to contactus.html page, scroll down until you see this comment there called \"Form goes here\".
+Going back to contactus.html page, scroll down until you see this comment there called "Form goes here".

 We\'re going to replace this with the form in this web page.